Stephanie-Ash/jewellery-art/TESTING.md

 #### JS

 * The Javascript snippets have been passed through the [JSHint](https://jshint.com/) validator.
-* Missing semicolons were flagged and have been added to the file.
+* Missing semicolons were flagged and have been added to the files.
 * The following warning was given on the designers.js file image check.
 This has been solved by moving the image check function out of the for loop.
     * Functions declared within loops referencing an outer scoped variable may lead to confusing semantics.
 * No other errors have been found.